Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Background

-There are various feature selection methods available for standard classification and regression problems.
+There are various feature selection methods available for conventional classification and regression problems.
 The methods can be roughly divided into three categories: filter methods, wrapper methods, and embedded methods (\cite{bolon2013review,chandrashekar2014survey,tang2014feature}).
-However, these standard methods fail to perform for the feature selection task for uplift modeling.
-The reason is that, in the classification problem, the modeling goal is to predict the outcome probability of each class based on the features.
-Therefore, feature importance is usually measured in terms of its relationship with class probability.

-In contrast to the standard classification problem, the goal for uplift modeling is to predict the CATE.
-Consequently, a good feature should be predictive of the treatment effect rather than a class probability.
-These two prediction targets do not necessarily coincide.
-Thus, an important feature for standard classification is not necessarily an important feature for uplift modeling, and \textit{vice versa}.
-The same argument applies to regression problems.

-To address the feature selection problem for uplift modeling, we propose both filter methods, which are easy and fast to use as a pre-processing step for uplift modeling, as well as embedded methods, which are a by-product from training an uplift model.
-We compare the performance between these proposed methods and standard feature selection methods in Section \ref{examples}.
+However, these ordinary methods are unsuitable for selecting important uplift modeling features.

+To help understand the reason, first notice the goals are different between conventional models and uplift models.
+Conventional models aim to predict the outcome variable ($Y$) while uplift models try to estimate the difference between two outcomes, one under the control condition and one under the treatment condition.
+An important feature for a conventional model is one that is predictive of the outcome variable, while an important feature for an uplift model is one that is predictive of the treatment effect.

+As an example, consider a hypothetical randomized experiment in which social media influencers talk about a certain product in targeted advertisements.
+The advertiser is interested in measuring the ad's effect on customer conversion.
+If the social media influencers are not well known to older customers, we would expect age to predict treatment effect heterogeneity, assuming that the ad works:

+Even if age was the best predictor of treatment effect heterogeneity, it does not follow that it is the best predictor of whether customers convert or not.
+In extreme cases, age might be completely irrelevant for conversion in the absence of a treatment assignment, so that $E[Y \mid Age = younger] = E[Y \mid Age = older]$.